A-Nosenko/trainee/README.md

 Supports working with MySQL database.
 Intended to view database structure.

 ## Installation
-1. You must already have JDK and Maven installed on PC.
+1. You must already have JDK, Maven and Node.js installed on PC.
 1. Downloading project source code from GitLab repository.
 1. Starting backend server by command
 ```mvn spring-boot:run```